lindshiser/CAPP30239_FA22/README.md

 # CAPP 30239 Data Visualization

-Wecome to my Data Visualization portfolio for CAPP 30239.
-This repository will store assignments and in-class coding examples, along with my final visualization project.

-Material is organized by week.
-Each weeks corresponds to a design theory/coding topic.
+This is my Data Visualization portofolio for CAPP 30239, Data Visualization, offered in Fall 2022.
+The course is offered through the M.S. in Computational Analysis and Public Policy program at the University of Chicago.

+The goal of this course is to provide an introduction to data visualization design, theory, and practices.
+Assignments are completed using HTML and JavaScript, namely D3.js.
+Each week's course material corresponds to a design theory / practice.

+Assignment deliverables are linked below.

-**Week 1: Welcome / GitHub and Data**
+**Week 1: Welcome / Introduction to HTML and CSS**

-**Week 2: Topics in Data Visualization / Data Visualization Coding**
+**Week 2: Data Humanism / Introduction to JavaScript**

-**Week 3: Storytelling / Change Over Time**
+**Week 3: Data Visualization Theory / Introduction to D3.js, Bar Charts**

+- [Covid Bar Chart](https://lindshiser.github.io/CAPP30239_FA22/week_03/index.html): Plot the number of COVID-19 cases by country
-- Create a bar chart that displays number of visits to public libraries in Chicago ([HTML](https://github.com/lindshiser/CAPP30239_FA22/blob/main/week_03/homework.html)) ([JavaScript](https://github.com/lindshiser/CAPP30239_FA22/blob/main/week_03/homework.js))
+- [Library Bar Chart](https://lindshiser.github.io/CAPP30239_FA22/week_03/homework.html): Plot the number of visits to public libraries in Chicago

-**Week 4: Data Art Versus Analysis / Correlation & Distribution**
+**Week 4: Storytelling / Change Over Time and Line Charts**

-**Week 5: Design Basics / Shapes/Layouts**

-**Week 6: Data Ethics / Maps**

-**Week 7: Theory / Trees/Hierarchies**

-**Week 8: Theory / Flow**

-**Week 9: Visualizing Big Data & Uncertainty / Animating with Physics in D3**
+- [Interest Rates Line Chart](https://lindshiser.github.io/CAPP30239_FA22/week_04/homework.html): Plot monthly interest rates in Canada in 2020

+**Week 5**

+**Week 6**

+**Week 7**

+**Week 8**

+**Week 9**